MicrosoftDocs/powerapps-docs/articles/powerapps-create-api-azuremarketplace-sharepointonline.md

 3. **Save** your changes.

-4. In these Settings, you can also upload a policy file and view the API definition, which is the Swagger file associated with your API.
+4. In these Settings, you can also upload a policy file and view the API definition, which is the Swagger file associated with your API:
 ![][4]

 [1]: ./media/powerapps-create-api-azuremarketplace-sharepointonline/marketplace.png